tecunningham/tecunningham.github.io/_posts/2016-04-30-elastic-multiattribute-preferences.md

 We have discussed diagonal shifts along the budget set, meaning that both attributes are varying at once; if only one attribute varied, it's not clear what a consumer would infer from this.Of course we could formalize a model where the consumer is uncertain about both supply and demand; or we could combine this model with the prior one, where the consumer is uncertain about the price.

-– (C) Magnitude effects.
-Finally it's easy to come up with a rational magnitude effect, such that when we observe a higher quantity q we infer that the marginal value of each unit is less.
+**Magnitude effects.** Finally it's easy to come up with a rational magnitude effect, such that when we observe a higher quantity q  we infer that the marginal value of each unit is less.
 Suppose we know the price and consumption-value of a good, when measured in units that are familiar to us, but we do not know the units that are used in the packaging.
 Then if we observe other people consuming a higher quantity (measured in unfamiliar units), we infer that each unit is worth less: e.g., observing a 10,000 Kronor bank note we infer each Kronor is not worth a lot; observing a 10,000 Watt bulb, we infer each Watt is worth less; observing 200mg of Oxytocin, we infer each milligram is less valuable.
 These examples rely on just observing quantities, not prices.

-• examples:
+## Examples

 – These two choice sets {sea-facing room, suite} and {sea-facing room, suite with complimentary champagne}.
 The second choice set seems to imply a greater relative value of being sea-facing (and lower relative value of being a suite).